 Another example,

-13.2 grams of CO2 and 6.00 grams of He are mixed in a 4.00 L container at 300.
+13.2 grams of COand 6.00 grams of He are mixed in a 4.00 L container at 300.
 K. Calculate the partial pressure of both gases and the total pressure of the mixture.

-First, we need to determine the moles of the gases using the ideal gas law equation:
+Solution: First, we need to determine the moles of the gases and then use them in the ideal gas law equation to calculate the pressure of each gas (partial pressure):

 \[{\rm{P}}\;{\rm{ = }}\;\frac{{{\rm{nRT}}}}{{\rm{V}}}\]